Can't Stop Dancin' (Becky G song)

-"Can't Stop Dancin'" is a song by American singer Becky G. An accompanying music video was released onto Gomez's official Vevo account on December 3, 2014.
+"Can't Stop Dancin'" is a song by American singer Becky G. It was released on November 4, 2014, by Kemosabe and RCA Records.
+An accompanying music video was released onto Gomez's official Vevo account on December 3, 2014.
 A remix by producer A.C. was released on February 12, 2015, followed by a remix featuring Colombian singer J Balvin, released on March 3.

 Background and release

 "Can't Stop Dancin'" was released for retail via digital distribution, on November 4, 2014.
 The lyric video for the song was also uploaded to YouTube and VEVO, on the same day of its release, with a cameo appearance by American singer Katy Perry, as it consists of behind-the-scenes footage of Gomez while she was the opening act for Perry's Prismatic World Tour.

 Composition

 "Can't Stop Dancin'" is written in the key of G minor and rides a moderate half-time groove of 100 beats per minute.
 While the melody follows the sequence Gm - E♭ - B♭ as its chord progression, Gomez's vocals span from the low tone of F3 to the high tone of B♭4.